bettingonsuccess/bettingonsuccess/content/post/investing-vs-gambling.md

 So, let's take it a slightly different direction.
 Again you're sitting at the dinner table with family and you say "I just went to the casino and made $200".
 I would think, in general, it would be taken negatively.
 You're gambling money and trying to make more, and you did, right?

 As we try to achieve FI we need to invest.
 Since investing will allow us to gain more money, especially via compounding and more importantly investing is how the _Magical Money Making Machine_ works.
+Also, we need to understand _risk_ since investing is risky as well.

+What is _Risk_?

+The act of exposing capital to the possibility of loss.

+This definition obviously applies to both _Investing_ and _Gambling_.

+What is _Investing_?

+The act of risking money with the expectation of achieving a profit

+What is Gambling?

+The act of risk money with the hope of achieving a profit.